-On the other hand, while the central Spanish government (through its legislative an executive branch) has exclusive competence to enact legislation on medicinal products, the Constitutional Court has established in several cases that this applies to the rules related to the evaluation, approval and surveillance of medicinal products, but not necessarily to the rules relevant to how individual patients may get access to medicines.
+On the other hand, while the central Spanish Government (through its legislative an executive branch) has exclusive competence to enact legislation on medicinal products, the Constitutional Court has established in several cases that this applies to the rules related to the evaluation, approval and surveillance of medicinal products, but not necessarily to the rules relevant to how individual patients may get access to medicines.
 This is essential because the Autonomous Regions are thus competent to establish the specific procedural rules that may apply to how the patients may get access to reimbursed products.

 It is also noteworthy that there are other relevant stakeholders, including doctors, medical and hospital pharmacy societies and patient associations, who may try to exercise some influence.
 Anyhow, the procedure is bilateral, and between the interested company and the MOH.
 Other entities (including associations, competitors, etc.) do not have legal standing to intervene as interested parties, nor do they have the right to make allegations.
+However, please note that this may change with the new legislation that the MOH is working on.
+As an example, the draft Royal Decree on HTA provides for the participation of patient and consumer organisations in the Positioning Group.
+It also foresees the involvement of patients and clinical experts - either individually or collectively - in the preparation of evaluation reports for each medicinal product.

 Regarding the right of access to the information provided by the interested company, we refer to the "Confidentiality and transparency" section below.